andersblehr/JSONCache/README.md

-To create and persist new objects to the backend, you can either create the `NSManagedObject` instance first and then use it to generate JSON for the backend, or – if you prefer to not cache locally until the record is safely persisted on the backend – you can generate JSON from any `struct` that adopts the `JSONifiable` protocol:
+To create and persist new objects to the backend, you can either create the `NSManagedObject` instance first and then use it to generate JSON for the backend, or if you prefer to wait until the record is safely persisted on the backend, you can generate JSON from any `struct` that adopts the `JSONifiable` protocol:

 ```swift
 struct BandInfo: JSONifiable {